KL Tower

 On my three visits to the KL Tower I have not yet tried the Cultural Village.
 It seems very touristy and a bit artificial to recreate a traditional Malaysian kampung on the roof of a multi-storey car park.
 But it has been done well and if you are on a short trip to KL and want to absorb as much culture as possible then give it a go.

 My kids did make me go here.
 It is a small enclosure with an albino python and other snakes, parrots, monkeys, rabbits, spiders and so on.
-The entrance fee was not much (and can be included with the Tower entrance ticket depending on which ticket package you opt for).
+The entrance fee can be included with the Tower entrance ticket depending on which ticket package you opt for.

 KL Tower International BASE Jump